antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 * [Tutorials](https://docs.microsoft.com/dotnet/core/tutorials/)
 * [Samples](https://github.com/dotnet/dotnet-docker-samples/blob/master/README.md)

 At the same time we also released ASP.NET Core 2.0 and Entity Framework Core 2.0.
 Read the [ASP.NET Core 2.0](https://blogs.msdn.microsoft.com/webdev/2017/08/14/announcing-asp-net-core-2-0/) and the [Entity Framework Core 2.0](https://blogs.msdn.microsoft.com/dotnet/) annoucements for details.
-And watch the [launch video on Channel 9](https://aka.ms/dotnetcore2launchvideo) to see the new features in action.
+You can also watch the [launch video on Channel 9](https://aka.ms/dotnetcore2launchvideo) to see many of the new features in action.

 .NET Core 2.0 includes major [improvements](https://github.com/dotnet/announcements/issues?q=is%3Aissue+is%3Aopen+label%3A%22.NET+Core+2.0%22) that make .NET Core easier to use and much more capable as a platform.
 The following ones are the biggest ones and others are described in the body of this post.